The Scott model of PCF in univalent type theory

-As mentioned at the beginning of \cref{sec:introduction}, an essential difference between univalent type theory on the one hand, and set theory or systems like Coq on the other, is the treatment of truth values (propositions).
-To illustrate this difference, consider the definition of a poset (cf.\ \cref{def:poset}).
+As mentioned at the beginning of Section~\ref{sec:introduction}, an essential difference between univalent type theory on the one hand, and set theory or systems like Coq on the other, is the treatment of truth values (propositions).
+To illustrate this difference, consider the definition of a poset (cf.\ Definition~\ref{def:poset}).

 \begin{example} In set theory, the mathematical structure is provided by a set $X$ and a binary relation $\leq$ on $X$.
-Moreover, we require this structure to satisfy the following logical properties: reflexivity, transitivity and anti-symmetry.
+Moreover, this relation is required to be reflexive, transitive and antisymmetric.
 Reflexivity, $\forall_{x \in X} x \leq x$ is a logical statement that is bivalent.

-In type theory, if we define $\leq : X \to X \to \mathsf{Type}$, with $\mathsf{Type}$ some type universe, then the type encoding reflexivity, $\prod_{x : X} x \leq x$, may have more than one element.
+In type theory, if we define ${\leq} : {X \to X \to \mathsf{Type}}$, with $\mathsf{Type}$ some type universe, then the type encoding reflexivity, $\prod_{x : X} x \leq x$, may have more than one element.
 This is a fundamental difference with set theory.